ucbrise/clipper/applications/FatigueDetection/README.md

 ### Prerequisites

-Before build the image, need to download the models from the google drive and put the model file into container#/app
+Before building the image, need to download the models from the google drive and put the model file into container#/app

 container2 model: shape_predictor_68_face_landmarks.dat